 3. Make A Music Video

-To touch on the over-saturated social media age again, the chance for an unsigned artist or band getting recognition by releasing a song without a video is little to none.
+To touch on the over-saturated social media age again, the chance for an unsigned artist or band to get recognition by releasing a song without a video is little to none.
 Unfortunately, most high-quality music videos released from famous artists start around $20,000 and goes up from there.
 When most unsigned artists or bands are typically left broke after recording their music, a meager budget generally is all they have left for a music video.

 But good news!